TrullyAI/TrullyDocs/README.md

     implementation("androidx.appcompat:appcompat:1.6.1")
     implementation("com.google.android.material:material:1.10.0")

-    //We use retrofit to handle http requests.
+    //We use viewbinding.
 Add this if you don't already have it in your project implementation("androidx.databinding:viewbinding:8.1.4")

-    implementation("com.squareup.retrofit2:retrofit:2.9.0")
+    //We use retrofit to handle http requests.
+Add this if you don't already have it in your project implementation("com.squareup.retrofit2:retrofit:2.9.0")
     implementation("com.squareup.retrofit2:converter-gson:2.9.0")
     implementation("com.squareup.okhttp3:logging-interceptor:4.9.3")